Volume 10, Issue 4 (Summer 2025) Health in Emergencies and Disasters Quarterly 2025, 10(4): 259-270 | Back to browse issues page

 1- Student Research Committee, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.

-3- Department of Social Work, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.
+3- Department of Social Work, School of Behavioral Sciences, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.

 Materials and Methods: This qualitative study involved 24 semi-structured interviews with MS patients and healthcare professionals.
 The samples were collected by purposive sampling, and data collection continued until saturation.
 The trustworthiness and strength of the data were ensured and analyzed using the conventional content analysis approach.